Can Life Insurance Through Your Employer Protect Your Family Financially?

 - Your choices will be limited: coverage through your employer might be through one insurance company, and only a couple of plans will be available.
 Most of them are term life policies with a limited death benefit.

 - Amount: Your policy’s death benefit will likely be lower.
 Most people need more than what their work offer to be able to leave their family financially protected.
-If you get better coverage, it can cover your family’s debts, mortgage, and retirement, and it can even help cover tuition for your children.
+If you get better coverage, it can cover your family’s debts, mortgage, and retirement and even help cover tuition for your children.

 If you don’t want to be limited by the policy through your work, you can add a policy that fits your needs better.